eudoxia0/eudoxia0.github.io/article/_posts/2023-07-22-type-systems-memory-safety.md

 ### Remotes

-- some structures can have "remote parts"
-- this relaxes the restriction on not being able to store references in data structures
+Structures can have "remote parts": this is to get around on the restriction on not being able to store references in data structures.
+Nevertheless, because of how the semantics are set up, you don't need lifetime annotations.

-- nevertheless remotes don't have to be annotated with lifetimes
-- soundness is maintained, i think, by the fact that structs with remotes are not `Moveable` or `Copyable`, so the lifetime analysis pass can detect unsoundness without lifetime annotations
+I don't fully understand this, but I think soundness is maintained by the fact that structs with remote parts are not `Moveable` or `Copyable`, i.e., they can only live on the stack.
+So the lifetime analysis pass can detect unsoundness without lifetime annotations by just looking at the variables using SSA.
-  - im not sure exactly how it works

 ### Closures